andrejarboe/ud036_StarterCode/README.md

 Movie trailer website then opens in your default browser

-##License
+## License
-Movie Trailer is released under the [MIT License](https://choosealicense.com/licenses/mit/)
+Movie Trailer website is released under the [MIT License](https://choosealicense.com/licenses/mit/)